Generic Name: desmopressin (DES-moe-PRES-in)

 If OVERDOSE is suspected:

-Store desmopressin spray in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
-Do not freeze.
-Storage for up to 3 weeks at room temperature, between 68 and 77 degrees F (20 and 25 degrees C), is permitted.
+Store desmopressin spray at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
+Store the bottle in an upright position.
 Keep desmopressin spray out of the reach of children and away from pets.

 - If you have any questions about desmopressin spray, please talk with your doctor, pharmacist, or other health care provider.